yellow-raven/yellow-raven/README.md

 ### Hi there 👋

-I am François Lebas and serve as Co-Founder at [Mutoal](https://mutoal.com/).
+I am François and serve as Co-Founder at [Mutoal](https://mutoal.com/).

 The reason I picked up coding was to develop MVPs to validate or invalidate my business ideas quickly and cheaply through early user feedback.
 Still learning a lot, but I am getting better everyday.
 <div>